 Also, make sure to replace your toothbrush when it is visibly worn (at least once every 3 months) and also after you get sick with a cold or flu.
 Germs can linger in the bristle long after use.

 Correct Way to Floss

-For flossing you should gently glide the floss through your teeth in a zig-zag motion to make sure you get the hard to reach angles.
+For flossing, you should gently glide the floss through your teeth in a zig-zag motion to make sure you get the hard-to-reach angles.
 Make sure to pay attention to the gum line to evacuate food particles building up and causing plaque below the gum line.
 Remember to floss each tooth with a clean section of floss.

 Regular Professional Teeth Cleaning

 Getting your teeth cleaned twice yearly is essential to reducing the risk of cavities and gum disease.
-Brushing and flossing helps to remove plaque that builds up on your teeth, but plaque begins to re-colonize your mouth within hours.
+Brushing and flossing help to remove plaque that builds up on your teeth, but plaque begins to re-colonize your mouth within hours.
 Making it difficult to keep up with the amount of plaque and tartar that collects on your enamel.
 That’s where we come in.

 Schedule Your Teeth Cleaning Today!